MohamedElBakry/CPP-Database-Desktop-App/README.md

 ## Self-Notes
+0. Do courses have a variable number of assessments, or are there always 3 assessments?

 1. Clear form on load?

 2. Read in studentID too from enrol.txt, or generate on INSERT with AUTO_INCREMENT?